DON’T FUN AND GAMES HELP PARENTS AGE WELL?

 I remember my grandmother played Canasta with a group of ladies.
 They cleaned their apartments, polished the silver, made the glassware sparkle, and served lovingly-prepared food and of course, deserts.
 They shared camaraderie, if not their special, secret recipes.

-Note-New: Check out “Of Current Interest” (right sidebar).
-Links to timely information and research from top universities about cancer, dementia, Parkinson’s, plus some fun stuff–to help parents age well.
+Check out “Newsworthy” (right sidebar).
+Links to timely information and research from top universities and respected professionals, plus practical information–to help parents age well.